CompleteBlenderCreator2/04_Low_Poly_Chess_Set/README.md

 You will be able to use the boolean modifier to create new more complex geometry.

-(Unique Video Reference: _CP_CBC)

-# Selecting Hidden Geometry

-In this video (objectives)…

-Learn how to select geometry that isn’t visible.
-Two straight forward ways.
-Switch viewport shading to wireframe.
-Toggle ‘Limit selection to visible’.
-Build the rest of the Bishop.

-After watching (learning outcomes)…

-You will be able to select geometry that would otherwise be difficult or impossible to select.

-(Unique Video Reference: _CP_CBC)
+(Unique Video Reference: 17_CP_CBC)

-# Parent And Children - Collections and Organisations
+# 18 Parents And Children - Collections and Organisations

 In this video (objectives)…